travis-ci/docs-travis-ci-com/user/enterprise/operations-manual.md

 ## Builds fail with curl certificate errors

-A new build starts and errors with a long `curl` error message which looks similar to:
+A build fails with a long `curl` error message similar to:

 ```
 curl: (60) SSL certificate problem: unable to get local issuer certificate
 ```

-We've seen that is can be caused by different reasons during the build, for instance from updating nvm in a Node project(happens automatically) or through enabled caching.
+This can have various causes, including an automatic nvm update or a caching error.

 ### Strategy

 This error is most likely caused by a self-signed certificate.
 During the build, the worker container attempts to fetch different files from the platform machine.
 If the server got provisioned with a self-signed certificate, curl doesn't trust this certificate and therefore fails.
-While we're working on resolving this in a permanent and sufficient way, currently the only solution is to install a certificate which got issued from a trusted Certificate Authority (CA).
-This can be a free Let's Encrypt certificate or from any other trusted CA of your choice.
+While we're working on resolving this in a permanent and sufficient way, currently the only solution is to install a certificate issued by a trusted Certificate Authority (CA).
+This can be a free Let's Encrypt certificate or any other trusted CA of your choice.
 We have a section in our [Platform Administration Tips](/user/enterprise/platform-tips/#Use-a-Let’s-Encrypt-SSL-Certificate) page that walks you through the installation process using Let's Encrypt as an example.

 ## Contact Enterprise Support